eviltester/thingifier/challenger/info/10_how_to_register_cloud_challenger.md

 [youtu.be/XBsM9f9xrhI](https://youtu.be/XBsM9f9xrhI)

-The API Challenges application for helping you train and practice in Testing REST APIs requires creating a session for tracking challenges in multi user mode.
+The API Challenges application for helping you train and practice in Testing REST APIs requires creating a session for tracking challenges in multi-user mode.

 - `POST /challenger`
 - use the `X-CHALLENGER` header in all requests